 The Platelet-Rich Plasma treatment, also known as PRP, involves drawing a persons’ blood, processing it and then injecting it in the areas wished to be treated.
 PRP can be performed in various areas, from the face to the scalp.
 The PRP injections can trigger natural hair growth by increasing the supply of blood to the hair follicle.
 This, in turn, will increase the thickness of the hair shaft.
 The growth factors stimulate the hair follicle to turn on if it has been in a sleeping state.
 On the other hand, if it has been awake, it would give your hair a boost to grow longer and thicker.

 A sample of blood is drawn and put into a special container which then separates it into different layers.
 Our blood is made of two components, red blood cells and plasma.
 The latter contains white blood cells and platelets, which are rich in growth factors.
 These can help in stimulating the activity of the hair follicles and promote new hair growth.
 The practitioner uses the layer of blood that is filled with platelets as well as stem cells and growth factors, then they inject it into your scalp.
 This will stimulate hair growth.

 PRP can treat any type of hair loss causes such as HRT, Vaping or even from Cocaine drug abuse however, the treatment is commonly used for people experiencing androgenic alopecia (50 million men and 30 million women only in the US) or alopecia areata (147 million people worldwide).

 Optimum results with this treatment can be seen in 3 to 6 months.

 Studies done on the subject analysed people undergoing this procedure who had not had success in previous treatments.
 It was noted that after having 4 PRP treatments, they saw an increase of 30% in hair growth.

-If you are suffering from hair loss and want to book a consultation with us to discuss about the PRP treatment, don’t hesitate to contact us.
+If you are suffering from hair loss and want to book a consultation with us to discuss about PRP hair treatment, don’t hesitate to contact us.